 For those units without through-the-curb power, conduit must be used to route the main power from the condenser end of the unit to either the factory option disconnect, the bottom of the control box or the single point box accessory.
-1" conduit is provided behind the access panel located under the control box.
+1" conduit is provided wrapped around compressor.
+A second conduit is provided with factory installed powered convenience outlet.
 For those units that require conduit larger than 1", it must be field supplied.
-Figures 16, 17, and 18 show the various wire routings.
+Figs 16, 17, and 18 show the various wire routings.

 If the field disconnect is larger than 100A, it must attached to the unit using accessory CRDISBKT001A00 (see Fig. 19).
 Follow the instructions provided with this accessory.
-For smaller field disconnects, be sure to use 1/2" screws to mount the disconnect directly to the end panel (see Fig. 20).
+For smaller field disconnects, be sure to use $^1/2$ " screws to mount the disconnect directly to the end panel (see Fig. 20).
 In either case, set the disconnect vertical location on the unit so that a 90° fitting can be used to connect the conduit to the disconnect.

 All units except 208/230-v units are factory wired for the voltage shown on the nameplate.
-If the 208/230-v unit is to be connected to a 208-v power supply, the control transformer must be rewired by moving the black wire with the 1/4-in. female spade connector from the 230-v connection and moving it to the 200-v 1/4-in. male terminal on the primary side of the transformer.
+If the 208/230-v unit is to be connected to a 208-v power supply, the control transformer must be rewired by moving the black wire with the 1 /4-in. female spade connector from the 230-v connection and moving it to the 200-v 1 /4-in. male terminal on the primary side of the transformer.
 Refer to unit label diagram for additional information.